Icinga/icinga2/doc/9-icinga2-api.md

   Attribute      | Type         | Description
   ---------------|--------------|---------------------
-  name           | string       | The type name. plural_name    | string       | The plural name.
+  name           | string       | The type name. plural_name    | string       | The plural type name.
-  fields         | dictionary   | Available fields including details on e.g. the type and attribute accessibility. abstract       | boolean      | Whether objects of this type are abstract. base           | boolean      | The base type this type inherits from (e.g. `Service` inherits fields and prototype methods from `Checkable`). prototype_keys | string array | Available prototype methods.
+  fields         | dictionary   | Available fields including details on e.g. the type and attribute accessibility. abstract       | boolean      | Whether objects can be instantiated for this type. base           | boolean      | The base type (e.g. `Service` inherits fields and prototype methods from `Checkable`). prototype_keys | string array | Available prototype methods.

 In order to view a specific configuration object type specify its name inside the URL path: